Search for a new neutral gauge boson produced in association with one or two b jets and decaying into a pair of muons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: The CMS detector and event reconstruction

 The missing transverse momentum vector \ptvecmiss is computed as the negative vector sum of the transverse momenta of all the PF candidates in an event, and its magnitude is denoted as \ptmiss~\cite{CMS:2019ctu}.
 The \ptvecmiss is modified to account for corrections to the energy scale of the reconstructed jets in the event.

 Jets containing b quarks can be identified utilizing the relatively long b quark lifetime and identifying a secondary vertex within the jet, as well as using jet shape variables~\cite{BTV-16-002}.
-We utilize the medium working point of the \textsc{DeepJet} algorithm~\cite{Bols:2020bkb, CMS-DP-2023-005} defined by a 1\% misidentification probability for jets originated from light-quarks or gluons, yielding an efficiency of $\approx90\%$ to identify jets originated from \PQb quarks as \PQb-tagged.
+We utilize the medium working point of the \textsc{DeepJet} algorithm~\cite{Bols:2020bkb, CMS-DP-2023-005} defined by a 1\% misidentification probability for jets originated from light-quarks or gluons, yielding an efficiency of ${\approx}90\%$ to identify jets originated from \PQb quarks as \PQb-tagged.
 All jets are required to fulfill $\abs{\eta}<2.4$, a tight jet identification selection to suppress detector noise, and for jet $\pt < 50\GeV$, a boosted decision tree discriminator is used to reject pileup jets if the score passes a certain threshold (tight working point) \cite{CMS:2020ebo, CMS-PAS-JME-16-003}.
 The \PQb-tagged jets are subject to a requirement of $\pt > 20\GeV$, while non-\PQb-tagged jets must satisfy $\pt > 30\GeV$.
 The lower \pt requirement for \PQb jets allows for greater acceptance of the soft associated \PQb jet production and is possible since the \PQb-tagged jet selection retains purity at lower \pt.
 Lastly, all jets must be separated from any identified isolated electron or muon by at least $\Delta R>0.4$.
 Scale factors to correct for the differences between data and simulation are applied to pileup and \PQb tagging criteria~\cite{BTV-16-002}.

 The electron momentum is estimated by combining the energy measurement in the ECAL with the momentum measurement in the tracker.
-The relative energy resolution for electrons with $\pt \approx 45\GeV$ from $\PZ \to \Pe \Pe$ decays ranges from 1.4 to 3\%.
-It is generally better in the barrel region than in the endcaps, and also depends on the bremsstrahlung energy emitted by the electron as it traverses the material in front of the ECAL~\cite{Sirunyan_2021,CMS-DP-2020-021}.

-The dielectron mass resolution for $\PZ \to \Pe \Pe$ decays is in the ranges 1.2--2.0\% or 2.2--3.2\% when both electrons are in the ECAL barrel or in the ECAL endcaps, respectively.
-The exact values depend on the bremsstrahlung energy emitted by the electrons and the data-taking year.
+The relative energy resolution for electrons with$\pt \approx 45\GeV$ from $\PZ \to \Pe \Pe$ decays ranges from 1.4 to 3\%.
+It is generally better in the barrel region than in the endcaps, depends on the bremsstrahlung energy emitted by the electron as it traverses the material in front of the ECAL, and the data-taking year~\cite{Sirunyan_2021,CMS-DP-2020-021}.
+This results in a dielectron mass resolution for $\PZ \to \Pe \Pe$ decays in the ranges 1.2--2.0\% or 2.2--3.2\% when both electrons are in the ECAL barrel or in the ECAL endcaps, respectively

 Muons are measured in the pseudorapidity range $\abs{\eta} < 2.4$.
 The single-muon trigger efficiency exceeds 90\% over the full $\eta$ range, and the efficiency to reconstruct and identify muons is greater than 96\%.
 Matching muons to tracks measured in the silicon tracker results in a relative transverse momentum resolution, for muons with \pt up to 100\GeV, of 1\% in the barrel and 3\% in the endcaps.
 The \pt resolution in the barrel is better than 7\% for muons with \pt up to 1\TeV~\cite{CMS:2018rym}.